ricknjacky/GSoC-SugarLabs-Report/README.md

 - **Nikhil Mehra** - [GitHub](https://github.com/NikhilM98).
 - **Michaël Ohayon** - [GitHub](https://github.com/mikklfr).

 I've learnt a lot working on this project.
-Thank you to my mentors for introducing me to new concepts like Kubernetes & Helm charts and helping me hone my prevailing skillsets pertaining to Software development and also their insights that saved hours of struggle with the codebase's intricacies.
+Thank you to my mentors for introducing me to new concepts like Kubernetes & Helm charts and helping me hone my prevailing skillsets pertaining to Software development and also for their insights that saved hours of struggle with the codebase's intricacies.

 Looking to contribute more, in whichever I can.